mischn-dev/popRR/README.md

 ```
 or using your own script.
 We observed *sambamba* to be very fast and accurate, so we suggest using this package <https://lomereiter.github.io/sambamba/>

-Find further infos for the filtering by sambamba here <https://github.com/biod/sambamba/wiki/%5Bsambamba-view%5D-Filter-expression-syntax>
+Find further information on filtering by sambamba here <https://github.com/biod/sambamba/wiki/%5Bsambamba-view%5D-Filter-expression-syntax>

 *Otherwise, you can also use **samtools** to filter your alignments by using this pipeline:*

 ```
-# X = numer of threads to use
+# X = number of threads to use

 # filter the alignments
 samtools view -F 2304 -q 30 -f 1 -@ X -o filtered.bam ALIGNED.bam